-This tax-filing season, much like every other aspect of 2020, has been anything but normal thanks to the COVID-19 pandemic.
-With tax day looming just around the corner (the IRS changed the annual tax-filing deadline from April 15 to July 15) many are trying to find the easiest and most effective way to file their taxes from home.
+This tax filing season, much like every other aspect of the past year, will be anything but normal thanks to the COVID-19 pandemic.
+With Tax Day 2021 looming, many are trying to find the easiest and most effective way to file their taxes from home.

 The good news is you don’t have to shell out big bucks and haul a big bag of receipts (or the digital equivalent) to an accountant’s office.
 There are a bevy of online tools that can put tax solutions at your fingertips — and best of all, these tools might even be free, depending on your eligibility.

 We know it’s probably not the most exciting part of your weekly to-do list, but we don’t recommend procrastinating: Fees and penalties for failing to file or pay your taxes on time can be steep.
 A little proactive prep work now could save your wallet, not to mention your fingernails.

 Read on to find out what’s great (and not so great) about the biggest players in the online tax-prep software marketplace, plus an an overview of some of our most commonly asked tax questions — including how to score tax prep software discounts and even get your taxes done for free.

 Below are our takes on America’s most popular tax preparation software companies.
 Find out which one is right for you, depending on your budget and tax situation:

 Intuit’s TurboTax is probably the best-known of the online tax-prep software providers out there.
 It also is one of the most expensive — at least, for users of its paid product tiers.